giampaolo/psutil/docs/index.rst

 .. function:: heap_trim()

-   Attempt to return unused heap memory from the C allocator back to the operating system.
+  Request that the underlying allocator free any unused memory it's holding in the heap (typically small ``malloc()`` allocations).

-   This only affects memory managed by ``malloc()``/``free()`` within C extensions.
-Memory owned by Python objects themselves, or memory backed by ``mmap()`` regions, is usually unaffected.
+  In practice, modern allocators rarely comply, so this is not a general-purpose memory-reduction tool and won't meaningfully shrink RSS in real programs.
+Its primary value is in **leak detection tools**.

-   ``heap_trim()`` may help reduce resident memory after large temporary C-level allocations, but its effectiveness depends on allocator behavior and fragmentation patterns.
+  Calling ``heap_trim()`` before taking measurements helps reduce allocator noise, giving you a cleaner baseline so that changes in ``heap_used`` come from the code you're testing, not from internal allocator caching or fragmentation.
+Its effectiveness depends on allocator behavior and fragmentation patterns.

   .. versionadded:: 7.2.0